linesd/SSGPR/README.md

 Parameters
 ----------
 restarts : int
     The number of restarts for the minimization process.
+Defaults to 3.
     - The first minimization attempt is initialized with:
         - lengthscales: half of the ranges of the input dimensions
         - amplitude: variance of the targets